uu-python/preparation/README.md

 * [https://www.codecademy.com/learn/python](https://www.codecademy.com/learn/python)

 # Further reading
-For those interested, here is a more comprehensive list of resourses related to Scientific Python Programming.
+For those interested already in more advanced topics, here is a more comprehensive list of resourses related to Scientific Python Programming.

 ## Books
 * [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do)